febrian2108/febrian2108/README.md

 ###

-<p align="left">My name is Fahri Febrian and I'm a Junior Software Engineer, currently studying at the Indonesian Teknokrat University majoring in Informatics.
+<p align="center">My name is Fahri Febrian and I'm a Junior Software Engineer, currently studying at the Indonesian Teknokrat University majoring in Informatics.
 A passionate Software Engineer from Indonesia</p>

 ###
 <div align="left">